briking7/static-boilerplate/README.md

 * ES6 minification & bundling
 * Live injection/reload with BrowserSync

+### Ian's Fork Notes

+This particular fork adds Bootstrap, jQuery, and Popper.js.
+This fork also removes grid.scss in favor of Bootstrap.

 ### Getting Started

 Clone the repo using `git clone` or by clicking the *Download ZIP* button to the right.